Functional Training Gear in 2023

-In honor of my buddy John, who was a beast on the kettlebell. #fuckcancer
+In honor of my buddy John, who was a beast on the kettlebell and a damn good man. #fuckcancer

 2. TRX Suspension Trainer: portable, great for business trips and hotel room workouts, lots of cool workouts online, including endurance athlete workouts.
 You can target every weakness with a TRX.
 Tip: Bring it to the track and incorporate it into or immediately following a speed session.
 It makes core training much more interesting than trying to knock out 100 sit-ups after a run session.
 You may want to check out the similar JungleGym as well.

 3. Sandbag: Endless training opportunities with sandbags.
 Plus you can substitute them in for barbells in a lot of CrossFit WODs, which I think is even more functional.
-You can pick up a Rogue Tactical bag or read this guide on how to make you own
+You can pick up a durable GORUCK sandbag, Rogue Tactical bag or read this guide on how to make you own for a lot less.

 4. Jump Rope: Simple, portable, great for metabolic conditioning (try 5 rounds of 90sec rope skipping + 10 burpees + 10 sit-ups for a great little workout).
 I have a collection of ropes for different workout types, including a custom RX, a Rogue SR-3, and a Rogue Heavy Rope.